Vehrik/FarOut/Characters/6-Movement.md

 Reaction.
 It can either be done before or after the Action resolves, but you can't 'hold' the reposition for use later in the round.

-Doing this repeatably, however, begins to test the agility of the Character.
-You may reposition within a Zone a maximum of twice per round, plus an additional
+Doing this repeatably begins to test the agility of the Character.
+You may reposition within a Zone a maximum of twice per round.
+You get the first reposition for free, but if you want to do it again, you must use an Action or Reaction *just* to reposition.

-If your Character has 3 Speed or higher, it is able to reposition twice per each Action taken instead of once, however, you may only reposition once before the Action resolves, and only once after.
+If your Character has 3 Speed or higher they may reposition within a Zone a maximum of 3 times per Round.
+They may reposition twice for free, and use an Action or Reaction to reposition a third time as an Action.

+When describing where you are within a Zone, you use relative distance to stationary objects within the Zone.
+You will tend to use words like "next to" and "10ft away from".

 MOVING BETWEEN ZONES
 --------------------